-Born in Aichi, Hono studied and worked in Seto province.
+Born in Aichi, Hono studied and worked in Seto City.
 His work have received a number of awards and have been exhibited in many established galleries and expos around the world. .

 In contrast to more widely known modest Japanese ceramic movements, Oribe is very bold and unique, with avant-garde forms and patterns, as can be seen in Kim’s work.
 It’s as much a piece of art as it is a functional object.

 A beautiful book, in every sense of the word.
 Wabi-Sabi Further Thoughts Leonard Koren Imperfect Publishing Point Reyes, California Wabi-Wabi is the quintessential Japanese aesthetic.
 It is a beauty...